Ansley J. Coale: Works

 In addition to being the William Church Osborne Professor of Public Affairs Emeritus and professor of economics emeritus at Princeton University, Coale was a prolific author, publishing more than 125 books and articles on a wide variety of demographic topics.
 His Growth and Structure of Human Populations (1972) is considered an essential textbook for those interested in formal demography.
 He also trained and served as a mentor to many students who would become leaders in the field.

 Coale joined the faculty at Princeton in 1947, the same year he received his Ph.D. at the same site.
-He spent his entire academic career at the University's Office of Population Research, serving as director from 1959 to 1975.
+He spent his entire academic career at the university's Office of Population Research, serving as director from 1959 to 1975.
 He was president of the Population Association of America in 1967–68 and president of the International Union for the Scientific Study of Population (IUSSP) from 1977 to 1981.

 Coale's first major influential work was Population Growth and Economic Development in Low-Income Countries (1958), which he co-wrote with Edgar Hoover.
 The results, which showed that slowing population growth could enhance economic development, had a major impact on public policy and set the research agenda in this field.

 This study was followed by Regional Model Life Tables and Stable Populations (1966), which he co-wrote with Paul Demeny.
 These model life tables both established new empirical regularities and proved invaluable in the development of later techniques for estimating mortality and fertility in populations with inaccurate or incomplete data.
 Along with William Brass, Coale pioneered the development and use of these techniques, first explained in Methods of Estimating Basic Demographic Measures From Incomplete Data (1967, with Demeny) and in The Demography of Tropical Africa (1968, with other demographers).

 Perhaps Coale's most major scientific contribution was to the understanding of the demographic transition.
 The Demographic Transition, as stated by Coale, occurs when a country develops a strong economy, and within the society, low fertility and mortality will start to reflect based upon the economic standpoint.
 Coale was the pioneer of the European Fertility Project, which examined the decline in marital fertility in Europe.
 The European Fertility Project's goal was to correlate the fertility rates within married couples with the rate of infant mortality.
 Coale established three pre-conditions to fertility decline.
 The first is "within the conscious of choice."
 In other words, it is up to the individual and within their own decision whether or not to have children.
 The second is that if a society sees not having children as advantageous, then fertility will decline.
 The third pre-condition is to have contraception methods ready.
-It is important to emphasize that a society will start to show signs of fertility decline if these three pre-conditions are met.
+A society will start to show signs of fertility decline if these three pre-conditions are met.